 Then, again somehow, we ended up back on the street, at which point one of Jeff's female friends who had accompanied us started pulling off Barry's trousers.
 This was successfully accomplished and now we, plus a number of passers-by, all know a little bit more about Barry than any of us really wanted to (and I do mean “a little”).

-To hear Jeff's female compatriots' lawyers tell it, they had one more for the road and stuffed Barry's by then, fully clothed, walking corpse into a taxi and sent him home.
+To hear Jeff's female compatriots' lawyers tell it, they had “one more for the road” and stuffed Barry's walking corpse, by then, fully clothed, into a taxi and sent him home.
 I was sound asleep on a very comfortable sofa when the doorbell rang.
 And rang.
 And rang and rang.

-Finally, realizing Quasimodo was not about to stop anytime this century, I staggered out to the front door and discovered Barry leaning his head against the doorbell.
+Finally, realizing Quasimodo was not about to stop by anytime this century, I staggered out to the front door and discovered Barry leaning his head against the doorbell.
 I let him in and went back to the couch.
 Barry, went for the floor—not that he had planned on it, it just kind of happened.

-The next day, he got up early and went for the bathroom where he spent a good part of the morning re-experiencing San Francisco's fine cuisine and checking for rust stains.
-As the morning progressed, most everyone we had encountered the day before appeared at Jeff's door, and began an activity known as “rotting.”
+The next day, he got up early and went for the bathroom, where he spent a good part of the morning re-experiencing San Francisco's fine cuisine and checking for rust stains.
+As the morning progressed, almost everyone we had encountered the day before appeared at Jeff's door, and began an activity known as “rotting.”
 This consisted of sitting on a couch, sofa or floor, downing Advil® continuously, moaning softly, and reading the Sunday paper.
 It was such an enjoyable pastime, we spent the rest of the day doing it.

 Barry eventually recovered and left to drive back to LA at around 4:00pm, presumably sober by then, but still not too keen on solid food.
 Finally, at about 7:00pm (10:00pm EST), I caught a cab to the San Francisco California airport and caught the red-eye back to Tampa.
 I arrived at 6:00am EST, went home and slept.